 44|5 has chosen your Dolomites accommodation for the best mix of comfort, cycling services and location.
 You’re always within walking distance of village centers, restaurants, bike shops and other necessities.

 Hotel Bellevue Suites and Spa****

-Opened in Cortina in the late 1800s, this history spa hotel has seen such illustrious guests as Ernest Hemingway and Frank Sinatra come through its doors.
+We start our Dolomites cycling tour at the Bellevue Suites and Spa.
+Built in the 1800s, this spa hotel has seen such illustrious guests as Ernest Hemingway and Frank Sinatra come through its doors.
 Today the hotel welcomes the ski set in winter and, of course, mountain-loving cyclists in summer!

 This friendly hotel on the slopes overlooking Corvara is your home for 2 nights.
 Yes, you need to climb to get to your hotel, but we assure you that the views are worth the effort!

 Originally built in the 12th century, lovely Castel Rundegg sits on quiet grounds just minutes to the center of the pretty town of Merano.

 Baita dei Pini****